6 DIY Acne Treatment Tips for Clear & Healthy Skin

 Causes of acne in men

 For men one of the main triggers of acne are fluctuations in the level of testosterone.
 Fluctuations in the level of testosterone in the body increases sebum production, along with clogged follicles that lead to bacterial growth resulting in acne breakout and inflammation.
 Facial hair on men can also serve as fertile ground for bacteria growth and trap oil.
 It is important to use a clean razor and moisturise before and after shaving.
+Acne in men can be caused by the same factors that cause acne in women.
+Here are some of the most common causes and contributing factors to male acne:

 Causes of acne in women

-Acne is a growing problem among women and they are more likely to be affected by adult acne than men are.
-This can be due to changes in hormonal levels that women have during certain times including:
+Acne is a growing problem among women, and they are more likely to be affected by adult acne than men are.
+This can be due to changes in hormonal levels that women have during certain times, including:

 -